Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

     2. Enter the amount of tokens you want to send, and the “Pay to”, i.e., the address to send them to.
 You can optionally add a description and send BCH with it.
     3. Click “Preview Tx…” By default it will send 800 sats of dust to enable the tokens to be sent again, if need be.
     4. If you’re happy with the transaction, click the “Sign” button and then the “Broadcast” button.
     5. It will give you a “Payment sent” dialog with the transaction ID.
-Success!
+Success! 🥳🎉
-    6. Feel free to copy the link from the dialog and explore the raw transaction data on Blockchair.com
+    6. Feel free to copy the link from the dialog and explore the raw transaction data on [Blockchair.com](https://blockchair.com/).
-6. To spend your tokens from Cashonize, visit the MyTokens tab and click “send” for the token you want to send.
+5. To spend your tokens from Cashonize, visit the "MyTokens" tab and click “send” for the token you want to send.
 A form will appear.
 Enter the address you want to send the tokens to and how many tokens you want to send.
 When you’re satisfied with your transaction, click the “Send” button.
 A dialog will pop up confirming how many units of which token you sent and to what address.
-Success!
+Success! 🥳🎉

-##### Bonus: Get some XRBF Tokens
+##### BONUS: Get some XRBF Tokens 💰💸

 Want some of my new ["Real Bitcoin Fam"](https://www.realbitcoinfam.com/) XRBF tokens?
 It’s easy and fun!

 1. Join [my Telegram group](https://t.me/Panmoni/315).
 2. Post a few words about what you want to build with CashTokens and your BCH address (ideally the token-aware one.)
 3. I will send you **10 XRBF** tokens!
-4. Bonus!
-Share the link to your new CashTokens fungible token on [explorer.salemkode.com](https://explorer.salemkode.com/) and I will give you up to **100 XRBF**!
+4. **Bonus!** Share the link to your new CashTokens fungible token (that you created by following this tutorial) on [explorer.salemkode.com](https://explorer.salemkode.com/) and I will give you up to **100 XRBF**!

 ## Coming Soon

 Coming up next are tutorials on NFT minting, BCMR metadata, Authchain management and more.
 [Vote here](https://twitter.com/BitcoinCashSite/status/1683919957367877632) for your favorite tutorial topics!

+## Glossary

+Here are some key terms we covered in this tutorial.

 ## Support the “Token Pioneers” Tutorial Series